elnappo/project-novis/docs/index.rst

 project-novis Documentation
 ===========================

-We want to establish an open platform for ham radio related web services everyone can participate.
+Project novis is an open & free platform for ham radio related web services everyone can participate.
+It's available at `www.project-novis.org <https://www.project-novis.org>`_.

 .. warning:: Documentation is in a very early stage.